 Sheet Metal Worker Apprenticeship Program

-Chemeketa provides classes and administers this registered Sheet Metal apprenticeship program in partnership with Mid-Valley Sheet Metal Committee, MA #1060, and under the guidance of the Bureau of Labor and Industries (BOLI).
+Chemeketa provides classes and administers this registered Sheet Metal apprenticeship program in partnership with the Mid-Valley Sheet Metal Committee, MA 1060, under the guidance of the Bureau of Labor and Industries (BOLI).

 Mid-Valley Sheet Metal Committee, MA 1060 shall not discriminate against apprenticeship applicants or apprentices based on race, color, religion, national origin, sex (including pregnancy and gender identity), sexual orientation, genetic information, or because they are an individual with a disability or a person 18 years old or older.
 Mid-Valley Sheet Metal Committee, MA 1060 shall take affirmative action to provide equal opportunity in apprenticeship and shall operate the apprenticeship program as required under this Plan and Title 29 CFR, part 30.